When a Learning Difference Becomes an Opportunity

 - Self-Advocacy – In order to succeed with a learning difference, a girl needs to communicate early and often with her teachers.
 She must assert her limits and her needs, and request help as soon as it’s required.
 The terms of her success are built on assertive, authentic self-expression.
 These girls don’t get a chance to practice seeming perfect to others.
 They don’t try to put up a front.

 I don’t mean to suggest having a learning difference is ideal.
 But there’s no question that the experience builds profound resilience.
-At Miss Hall’s School, where I served as Scholar-in-Residence last year, the learning specialists approach learning challenges as an opportunity to empower girls.
+At Miss Hall’s School, where I served as Scholar-in-Residence, the learning specialists approach learning challenges as an opportunity to empower girls.

 Learning these skills shouldn’t just be reserved for girls who face challenges.
 All girls should be required to communicate with teachers about their needs and limits.
 Girls are under particular pressure to tie their self-esteem to a single failure.
 This could be one of their most important lessons.